hadley/adv-r/Functionals.md

 r_add(numeric())
 ```

-These are incorrect: in the first case we get a missing value even thought we've explicitly asked for them to be ignored, and in the second case we get a null, instead of a length 1 numeric vector (as for every other set of inputs).
+These are incorrect: in the first case we get a missing value even thought we've explicitly asked for them to be ignored, and in the second case we get `NULL`, instead of a length 1 numeric vector (as for every other set of inputs).

-The two problems are related: if we give `Reduce()` a length one vector it doesn't have anything to reduce, so it just returns the same value.
-And if we give it a length 0 input it returns `NULL`.
-There are two ways to fix this: we can add `0` to every input vector, or we can use the `init` argument to `Reduce()` which effectively does the same thing:
+The two problems are related: if we give `Reduce()` a length one vector it doesn't have anything to reduce, so it just returns the input; if we give it a length 0 input it always returns `NULL`.
+There are two ways to fix this: we can concatenate `0` to every input vector, or we can use the `init` argument to `Reduce()` (which effectively does the same thing):

 ```R
 r_add <- function(xs, na.rm = TRUE) {